-- You would rather connect via your phone than see others face-to-face.
+- You would rather connect via your phone than spend time with others face-to-face.

 - You feel guilty or defensive about the amount of time you spend on your phone.

-- You lie about or hide how much you use your phone from others.
+- You lie about or hide from others how much you use your phone.

 - You are ignoring other important areas of your life — relationships, career, hobbies, or taking care of yourself.

-Physical signs you are spending too much time on your phone include eye strain, wrist pain and numbness, headaches, back pain, changes in weight, or insomnia.
-(13)
+Physical signs that you are spending too much time on your phone include eye strain, wrist pain and numbness, headaches, back pain, changes in weight, and insomnia.

 Excessive cell phone use exhibits all the hallmarks of an addiction.